ravil99/HA_3-Trajectory-planning/README.md

 # Dynamics of non linear robotic systems.
 Assignment_3.
 Ravil Akhmetzhanov
+## 3dst assignment in "Machine Learning" course
 ## Trajectory planning

-    There are 3 files in repository:
+    There are 4 files in repository:

 * __HA_3.ipynb__ - Jupyter Notebook document containing the source code.
 * __functions.py__ - this file contains functions for calculating time, trajectories and solving polynomials.
 * __FK_functions.py__ - this file contains source functions for solving Forward Kinematics.
+* __Classes,py__ - - this file contains source classes and methods for performing Trajectory Junction.
 * __Home Task3.pdf__ - This is a report for this assignment.

 # How to run: